Josh Kornbluth

+Early life and education

 Kornbluth was born in 1959 to mother "Bunny" and father Paul, the oldest of four children.
 Raised in New York City, he briefly attended Princeton University but dropped out, never completing his undergraduate degree.
-He worked as a copyeditor in New York before moving to San Francisco in 1987.
-He is married to wife Sara Sato, with whom he has a son, Guthrie.

-Since 2012, Kornbluth has participated in the annual Team in Training endurance bike ride, a fundraiser for the Leukemia & Lymphoma Society.
-In 2014, Kornbluth served as the inaugural artist in residence for the Zen Hospice Project in San Francisco.
-In 2017, Kornbluth served as an Atlantic Fellow with the Global Brain Health Institute at the UCSF Memory and Aging Center.

 Career

 Overview

 Kornbluth's live and filmed works are almost entirely solo monologues based closely on events and people his life, his upbringing, and his career.
 As such he is among a small group of artists that includes Eric Bogosian, Lily Tomlin, and Spalding Gray.